Antman261/talon-matrix-mouse/README.md

 This also works with right clicking: `matrix right air bob drum`

+### Gaze Activation

+You can also use matrix mouse with eye tracking to quickly refine your mouse position and click targets.
+For example, `matrix look zone` will activate the zone closest to where you are looking.
+This works if "Control Mouse" AND "Gaze Control" is on, or it works if "Always On" is on in the eye tracking menu.

 ## Upcoming Features & Improvements

-* Customizable Styling: User defined settings controlling colours and transparency
+* Customizable Styling: User defined settings controlling colors and transparency
 * Dragging: Start and stop dragging actions
 * Modifier clicking: Left click, right click, or drag with keyboard modifiers such as shift